migmtz/noisy-hawkes-process/README.md

 ## References

 <a id="1">[1]</a>
-A. Bonnet, M. Martinez Herrera, M. Sangnier, Spectral analysis for noisy Hawkes processes inference. arXiv:TBD
+A. Bonnet, F. Cheysson, M. Martinez Herrera, M. Sangnier, Spectral analysis for noisy Hawkes processes inference.
+2024.